HapticFinance/docs/content/borrowers.md

 ## Liquidation

 The loan liquidation ratio is a treshold for the loan c-ratio.
 Once reached, it signals that the loan is approaching a status-quo where the collateral value is not enough to cover the loan outstanding amount plus interest.
 This value depends on the loan provider c-ratio and may vary across providers.
-The Haptic protocol will alert borrowers of the risk of liquidation ahead of time, in order to avoid the likelihood of the event.
+The Haptic user interface will alert borrowers of the risk of liquidation ahead of time, in order to avoid the likelihood of the event taking place.
 The liquidation fee is a penalty imposed by some loan providers for incurring in a liquidation and may also vary depending on the provider.

 ## Fees